 |Copyright © Nucleus Medical Media, Inc.|

-- Cough up more mucus from deep in the lungs
+- Coughing up mucus from deep in the lungs

 - Shortness of breath with activity